Year 4 Gymnastics Unit 1 Lesson 6

 Key Questions

-- What were the four areas we were looking at in the judging system we used today?
+- What were the four things the judges were looking for in today’s routines?

-- How did your group use the feedback or score you were given to make your routine better?
+- How did your group use the feedback or scores to improve your performance?

 Lesson Content

-Zone tag – Use this pulse-raising activity to warm pupils up and burn off excess energy at the start of the lesson.
+Purpose: Use this pulse-raising activity to prepare pupils physically and mentally for exercise at the start of the lesson.

 Set-up:

-- Divide the hall into four zones using cones or lines
+- Divide the hall into four zones using cones, spots or lines

-- One tagger in each zone who must stay inside their zone
+- Taggers must stay inside their own zone

-- All other pupils are runners and can move between any zone
+- All other pupils are runners and may move between any zone

 How to play: